IBM/appconfiguration-node-sdk/examples/README.md

     Choose Override enabled value, and give the value(say "Bangalore") in the textarea.
     Click Save rule & Add the targeting.
     ```
-- Use the `id` of default environment created on instance creation.
-- In the example app, provide the collectionId, environment, featureId & propertyId in file [`app.js`](app.js#L30)

 ## Step 4: Run the app
 ```bash